-For some Betawi people, also in general, the use of language variations that are just starting to become a new culture that develops rapidly in various social classes.
+For some Betawi people in particular and in general, the use of language variations that are just starting to become a new culture that develops rapidly in various social classes.
 This has caused a shift in Betawi dialects in various domains.